msudgh/nbpersian/README.md

 # The Node Beginner Persian Book
 #### A comprehensive Node.js tutorial

-* Author: Manuel Kiessling
-* Translator: Masoud Ghorbani

----
+## About
 The aim of this book is to get you started with developing applications for Node.js, teaching you everything you need to know about “advanced” JavaScript along the way.
 It goes way beyond your typical “Hello World” tutorial.

+**Author**: Manuel Kiessling
+**Translator**: Masoud Ghorbani

 ## Source code & pdf
 Download the source code and .pdf version via: